lydiatse/cs586/README.md

 ## Walkthrough

 ### `csvs` Directory
-The `csv` directory houses all of the relevant .csv files.
+The `csvs` directory houses all of the relevant .csv files.

 `final_ib.csv` contains the information regarding literature from CORD-19 that pertain to incubation/contagion periods.